apache/flink/docs/dev/python/table-api-users-guide/environment_variables.md

         <strong>PYFLINK_CLIENT_EXECUTABLE</strong>
       </td>
       <td>
-        The path of the python interpreter used to launch the python process when compiling the jobs containing Python UDFs.
+        The path of the Python interpreter used to launch the Python process when submitting the Python jobs via "flink run" or compiling the Java/Scala jobs containing Python UDFs.
         Equivalent to the configuration option 'python.client.executable'.
 The priority is as following:
         <ol>
-        <li>the configuration 'python.client.executable' defined in the source code; </li>
+        <li>The configuration 'python.client.executable' defined in the source code; </li>
-        <li>the environment variable PYFLINK_CLIENT_EXECUTABLE; </li>
+        <li>The environment variable PYFLINK_CLIENT_EXECUTABLE; </li>
-        <li>the configuration 'python.client.executable' defined in flink-conf.yaml</li>
+        <li>The configuration 'python.client.executable' defined in flink-conf.yaml</li>
         </ol>
-        If none of above is set, the default python interpreter 'python' will be used.
+        If none of above is set, the default Python interpreter 'python' will be used.
       </td>
     </tr>
   </tbody>